IdrisMiles/implicit_skinning/README.md

 * Durinig animation each mesh part is rigidly transformed by the corresponding bone.
 The field function is also transformed.
 * The transformed field functions are combined using composition operators that combines two field functions into one.
 * Once all the fields are composed together we are left with the global field, whose 0.5 iso-surface approximates the whole mesh.
-* During the skinining process we initially apply LBW skinning, then we march the deformed vertices along the gradient of the global field.
+* During the skinining process we initially apply Linaer Blend Weight (LBW) skinning, then we march the deformed vertices along the gradient of the global field.
 * We apply some smoothing and eventually are left with an implicit skinned mesh.

 ## Status